Using Cloudflare with an SSL certificate and WordPress

 Overview

-View the following article for all steps you should first take to adjust your WordPress site to use an SSL certificate.
+See this article for all the steps necessary to add and configure your WordPress site to use an SSL certificate.

 These steps assume you have installed either a free Let's Encrypt or a paid Sectigo certificate.

-1. Log into your Cloudflare account at https://dash.cloudflare.com/login.
+1. Log into your Cloudflare account at dash.cloudflare.com/login.

-4. You can see your SSL option listed.
-With a free Cloudflare account, it defaults to the 'Flexible' option.
+Your SSL options display.
+With a free Cloudflare account, it defaults to the Flexible option.

 After a few hours, the DNS will update and all connections between the user, Cloudflare, and DreamHost will be secure.